If you were hurt in a bus accident or other crash involving a Disney vehicle, you may have a case.

 Disney Isn’t Pressured To Settle

 Disney isn’t an insurance company.
 Thus, it does not have a fear of having to pay money above an amount that it is legally responsible for.
+This means that it generally doesn’t face pressure to settle bus accident cases.
+Basically, there aren’t in a rush to settle.

 The settlement was before deduction for attorney’s fees and expenses.
 Most cases result in a lower recovery.
 It should not be assumed that your case will have as beneficial a result.